|

 supplies.
 Sweep and/or butterfly nets allow

-you to capture flying insects in their natural
+you to capture flying insects in their

-habitat.
-Pit-fall traps can be used to collect
+natural habitat.
+Pit-fall traps can be used

-insects that crawl along the ground.
+to collect insects that crawl along the

 Jack